 In re Nu Skin Enterprises, Inc., Securities Litigation

-A $47 million settlement reached in this securities class action involving Nu Skin's business conduct in ChinaLabaton Sucharow is the sole appointed lead counsel in the securities fraud case against Nu Skin Enterprises, Inc (Nu Skin), a direct selling and multilevel marketing company that develops and sells personal and nutritional supplement packets.
+A $47 million settlement reached in this securities class action involving Nu Skin's business conduct in ChinaLabaton Sucharow was the sole appointed lead counsel in the securities fraud case against Nu Skin Enterprises, Inc (Nu Skin), a direct selling and multilevel marketing company that develops and sells personal and nutritional supplement packets.

-The plaintiffs allege that Nu Skin misled its investors and failed to disclose material facts about the success and viability of Nu Skin's business model and business practices in China; specifically, that: (1) Nu Skin's business practices violated Chinese laws and regulations; and (2) Nu Skin's rapid expansion and growth in revenues could not continue without its Chinese operations.
+The plaintiffs alleged that Nu Skin misled its investors and failed to disclose material facts about the success and viability of Nu Skin's business model and business practices in China; specifically, that: (1) Nu Skin's business practices violated Chinese laws and regulations; and (2) Nu Skin's rapid expansion and growth in revenues could not continue without its Chinese operations.

 After two hours of oral argument, the court denied Nu Skin's motion to dismiss from the bench on February 18, 2015.
 On February 22, 2016, Labaton Sucharow secured a $47 million settlement, which was then granted preliminary approval on May 24, 2016.

 The case is In re Nu Skin Enterprises, Inc., Securities Litigation, No. 14-cv-0033 (D. Utah).
 Lead plaintiff is Boston Retirement System.
 The defendants are Nu Skin Enterprises, Inc.; CEO, M. Truman Hunt; and CFO, Ritch N. Wood.